Texas Open (squash)

-The Texas Open is an annual women's pro squash tournament that takes place alternately in Dallas and Houston, United States in the first half of the year.
+The Texas Open is an annual pro squash tournament that takes place alternately in Dallas and Houston, United States in the first half of the year.
 It is an official PSA World Tour event.

 History of the Texas Open

 The Texas Open with women's pro Tour event as we know it today has an unusual heritage.
 The “parents” are an odd but surprisingly compatible couple: Houston Squash and Dallas Squash.